 Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the District's basic financial statements.
-The combining balance sheet - special assessment fund and combining statement of revenues, expenditures, and changes in fund balance - special assessment fund on pages 41 and 42, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The combining balance sheet - special assessment fund and combining statement of revenues, expenditures, and changes in fund balance - special assessment fund on pages 39 and 40, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the combining fund financial statements as a whole.
+In our opinion, the combining fund financial statements are fairly stated, in all material respects, in relation to the basic financial statements as a whole.